Goa: Contemporary period

+On 18 June 1946, a day now celebrated as Goa Revolution Day, Ram Manohar Lohia visited Margao and delivered a speech, urging Goans to fight for their independence, triggering the Goan independence movement.
 After India gained independence from British rule in 1947, India requested that Portuguese territories on the Indian subcontinent be ceded to India.
 Portugal refused to negotiate on the sovereignty of its Indian enclaves.
 On 19 December 1961, the Indian Army invaded with Operation Vijay resulting in the annexation of Goa, and of Daman and Diu islands into the Indian union.
 Goa, Daman and Diu, were organised as a single centrally administered union territory of India.
 On 16 January 1967 a referendum was held in Goa, to decide the future of the Union Territory of Goa, Daman and Diu.
 It was the only referendum to have been held in independent India.
 The referendum offered the people of Goa a choice between continuing as a union territory or merging with the state of Maharashtra and the majority chose the former.
 On 30 May 1987, the union territory was split, and Goa was made India's twenty-fifth state, with Daman and Diu remaining a union territory.